Top 30 Best Indian Bloggers in 2026

 - Projects: 9lessons.info

-An entrepreneur by nature and programmer by passion, Srinivas is a blogger, UI Architect and a great inspiration for rookie programmers.
-If you wish to learn skills such as PHP, jQuery, JavaScript and other web-related subjects, his blog 9lessons.info is a must-visit for you.
+An entrepreneur by nature and programmer by passion, Srinivas is a blogger, UI architect, and a great inspiration for rookie programmers.
+If you want to learn PHP, jQuery, JavaScript, and other web skills, his blog 9lessons.info is a must-visit.

 Rahul Setia